 Pursuant to Applicable Law and the Terms and Conditions of this Contract, including Article VI, Section 6.8, the Academy shall comply with the age or grade ranges as stated in this Schedule.

-The Academy will enroll students in kindergarten through eighth grade.
+The Academy will enroll students in ninth through twelfth grade.
 The Academy may add grades with the prior written approval of the authorizing body.